-Our volunteers are priceless and go the extra mile to keep the chapter running.
+Volunteers are the Chapter Leaders and are priceless and go the extra mile to keep the chapter running.
 We value the time they put in to ensure chapter programmes and activities are well organised and managed.
-To show our appreciation, exceptional volunteers are recognized at the Chapter’s Annual Dinner.
+To show our appreciation, exceptional volunteers are recognized at the Chapter’s Annual Dinner

 Benefits of Volunteering